radin6262/GW-IDE/README.md

 Dev: Radin6262 Manager: IamAbolfazlGameMaker

 1. Ownership – Golden Wings Studio retains full ownership of this project.
-2. Use – In private only authorized personnel can use this app but if its made public anyone can use it.
+2. Use – Anyone can use this IDE
-3. Modification – No changes, adaptations, or derivative works are allowed without written permission.
+3. Modification – Modifications can be done in private
-4. Distribution – You may not share, sell, rent, or transfer this project outside the studio.
+4. Distribution – You may not share, sell, rent, or transfer this project outside the studio. doing so will cause harsh legal action & By Us and InterNational Copyright laws you cannot legally redisturbute any code or similiar code to this app in other platforms or github and doing so will result in dmca strikes and legal action.
-5. Enforcement – Unauthorized use in private(via leaks), modification, or distribution may lead to legal action.

-Disclaimer: This project is provided "as is" without warranties of any kind.
+*Disclaimer: This project is provided "as is" without warranties of any kind.So any unethical code written with this ide will not be golden wing studios responsibilty*